ziadalzarka/college-song-streaming-service-document/README.md

 # Song Streaming Service

-The docuemnt is in pdf format along with an (Entity Relationship Diagram)[Entity Relationship Diagram.png]
+The docuemnt is in pdf format along with an [Entity Relationship Diagram](./Entity Relationship Diagram.png)